imagej/imagej.github.io/_pages/plugins/microscope-measurement-tools.md

 ### Applying a pre-configured scale to your image

 11\.
-Run {% include bc content='Analyze | Microscope Measurement Tools | Choose Microscope Calibration'%} - the pop-up window shows the new names and calibration values you set in your user-settings file.
+Run {% include bc path='Analyze | Microscope Measurement Tools | Choose Microscope Calibration'%} - the pop-up window shows the new names and calibration values you set in your user-settings file.

 ### Annotating your image with a length measurement